-Scrolling through Instagram, you’d see many of your friends’ food and cafe posts as they tap the latest food trends such as last year’s Dalgona coffee and Basque burnt cheesecake hits.
+Scrolling through Instagram, you’d see many of your friends’ food and cafe posts as they tap the latest food trends such as last year’s Dalgona coffee and Basque burnt cheesecake (think hits from Cat and The Fiddle).
 While Instagrammable desserts get the bytes, traditional Asian kuehs—the OG of sweet bites—will always have a place in our hearts!

 The Malay word ‘kueh’, or variants of its spelling like kuih, kway or kue when used by other ethnic groups, means ‘cake’.
 And in Singapore, we’re blessed to have a wide variety of sweet and savoury kuehs including Malay, Indonesian, Peranakan and Chinese types.